6 Steps: How to Define an Experience Strategy:

 What set of activities delivers value to your customers/users that is sustainable and different?

-Understanding the competitive landscape of your immediate competitors is crucial, but more importantly, the non-obvious threats.
+Understanding the competitive landscape of your immediate competitors is crucial, but recognizing the non-obvious threats is even more important.

-Create a competitive set of things relevant to your business and customer experience.
+1. Define a competitive set of factors relevant to your business and customer experience.

-Create a set of tasks corresponding to areas of your Experience Map that have the highest value.
+2. Identify high-value tasks corresponding to areas of your Experience Map.

-Assess and rate the experience offered by competitors from the perspective of your most valuable customer archetypes/personas.
+3. Assess and rate competitors’ experiences from the perspective of your most valuable customer archetypes or personas.

-Identity experience design components that meet your customer’s needs in new ways and evaluate them for inclusion in your roadmap.
+4. Identify experience design components that uniquely meet your customers’ needs and evaluate their inclusion in your roadmap.

 “New entrants, unencumbered by long-term history in the industry, can often more easily perceive the potential for a new way of competing.
 Unlike incumbents, newcomers can be more flexible because they face no trade-offs with the existing activities.”